teoc22/ProductApp-Angular-Typescript-C-Sharp/README.md

 # Description

-The ProductApp is a comprehensive Angular-based web application designed to manage products, customers, and their interactions.
-This application provides a full suite of functionalities including user authentication, product management, and customer engagement, all built on a robust backend powered by ASP.NET Core and Entity Framework.
+The ProductApp is a comprehensive Angular-based web application designed to manage products.
+This application provides a full suite of functionalities including user authentication & product management, all built on a robust backend powered by ASP.NET Core and Entity Framework.

 This project serves as an example of best practices in full-stack development, employing modern Angular for the frontend, with ASP.NET Core managing the backend services, and Entity Framework Core facilitating database operations.